 What is uninsured motorist coverage?

-Uninsured motorists (UM) coverage applies to bodily injury you, your family, and other occupants of your vehicle incur when hit by an uninsured motorist or hit-and-run driver.
+Uninsured motorist (UM) coverage applies to bodily injury you, your family, and other occupants of your vehicle incur when hit by an uninsured motorist or hit-and-run driver.
 It also covers you and your family if injured as a pedestrian when struck by an uninsured motorist or hit-and-run driver.
 It protects you by making sure that money is available to pay for your losses that were caused by someone else.
-The minimum amount of coverage required by the law for policies newly issued or renewed on or after November 1, 2011, is $25,000 per person and $50,000 per accident for bodily injury only.
-(For policies newly issued or renewed prior to November 1, 2011, these minimum limits are $100,000/$300,000 respectively.
-The amount payable under UM is your UM coverage limit multiplied by up to three vehicles insured for UM on your policy.)
+The minimum amount of coverage required by law is $25,000 per person and $50,000 per accident for bodily injury only.

 You may want to purchase more than the minimum coverage required by law if you feel the need for more protection.
 Uninsured motorist coverage does not cover property damage to your vehicle and does not protect the other driver.
 Your insurer may sue the other driver for any money the insurer pays you because of the other driver's negligence.

 What is underinsured motorists coverage?